What Is a Heart Attack?

 It is believed that the heart stops beating as soon as there is a heart attack, but this is not true.
-Depending on where the block is, the heart rate can vary from being very fast or very slow or palpitations or missed beats
+Depending on where the block is, the heart rate can vary from being very fast or slow or palpitations or missed beats.

-Different people experience different symptoms and intensity of pain during a heart attack.
+Different people experience different symptoms and intensities of pain during a heart attack.
 Chest pain is commonly seen in most cases, but some people do not have chest pain.

 Steps to prevent heart diseases are: